Tuberculosis treatment in Colorado Springs: Union Printers Home

+Over the next few decades, the Home grew to approximately 300 acres, with numerous buildings for resident care, one of the largest dairy farms in the state, and various other agricultural ventures.

+With the decline of the printing trade in the 1960s and '70s, the ITU began to sell off portions of the property in order to stay afloat.
+In 1986, they merged with the Communications Workers of America.
+The CWA operated the property until 2014, when it was sold to Heart Living Centers, a Kansas-based private nursing care organization, which was open to the general public and offered long-term skilled nursing and assisted living for seniors and disabled veterans, as well as hospice care.
+The Union Printers Home was closed as a care facility in February 2020.
+It was purchased in June 2021 by a group of local, civic-minded Colorado Springs families to be reimagined into something new.

 Woodmen Sanatorium

 The Modern Woodmen of America Sanatorium was a facility of the Modern Woodmen of America north of the city for the treatment of tuberculosis that operated from 1909 to 1947.
 The Sanatorium had 80 patients in 1909, but the organization estimated that 10,000 of its 1 million members had tuberculosis.
 According to Head Consul A. R. Talbot, it intended to expand the facility within 10 years to meet the needs of all of its members.
 At its peak, the open-air facility accommodated 180 people.
 It was open-air throughout all seasons and patients might find themselves in snow.
 Its members received treatment free of charge.

 Between 1909 and 1947, the facility cared for 12,000 patients.
 It was the Pikes Peak region's largest sanatorium.
 The 1400-acre complex had a main building, administration building, auditorium, 24 homes, and a heating plant.
 Two reservoirs, fed by three mountain streams, supplied water for the Sanatorium and it had a dairy farm.
 Eighty employees were required to maintain the facility, but in 1947 there were only 18 patients and the sanatorium was sold.
 When the facility closed, 205 huts were sold and became tool sheds and toy houses.